 I was born in Munich/Germany in the (early) 1970s where I lived until finishing high school.
 From 2005 until the summer of 2018 I lived and worked mostly in Istanbul.
-Since October 2018 I have been working as a Project Manager for the Berghof Foundations’ Program on mediation & dialogue support, focusing on Turkey.
+Since October 2018 I have been working as a project manger for the Berghof Foundation’s “Regional Peace Support” Program in the Turkey project.
 I am based in Berlin.
 What happened in between Munich and Berlin concerning education and professional experiences, you can find below.

 From February 2017 until the September 2018, I worked in Istanbul as a free-lance political analyst, consultant, journalist and lecturer and two months as a producer for Italian RAI TV&Radio.

 In October 2017 I finally could defend my PhD thesis, which I wrote on Brazil-Turkey relations at the university of Hamburg between October 2015 and October 2016.

 From 2007 to 2013 I worked for the international think tank ESI (European Stability Initiative) and for the German political foundation Heinrich Böll from 2005 to 2007.
 Before coming to Istanbul, I worked two years in Rome for the communication’s agency Walueurope and in the European Parliament in Brussels.

 I started my university education in 1994 at the Free University of Berlin, studying political science at the prestigious Otto-Suhr Institute.
 After finishing the undergraduate studies, I studied one year at Indiana University and finished my master’s in Berlin in 2000 with a thesis on civil society in Turkey and Egypt.
 Afterwards I studied the post-graduate Euromasters in Bath, Paris (Sciences Po) and Madrid (Carlos III).
 During my time in Istanbul, I made a master’s in peace studies at the distance learning University of Hagen (2008).